Crime and Punishment The Home Quotes

 "Thief!
 Out of my lodging.
 Police, police!" yelled Amalia Ivanovna.
 "They must to Siberia be sent!
 Away!"
 (5.3.30)

 This gives us the willies.
-Would you trust Svidrigaïlov with your children's future?
+Would you trust Svidrigaïlov with your children's futures?
 Sonia almost has to do it.
 She really doesn't have the means to raise three kids.
-We can only hope that this was one of Svidrigaïlov's "good deeds" and he found a nice place for them.
+We can only hope that this is one of Svidrigaïlov's "good deeds" and he found a nice place for them.
 Either way, their home lives are about to change, for better or worse.